 “Cob” is the finest building material on the planet: fire-proof, rot-proof, mold-proof, rodent-proof, wind-proof, sound-proof and earthquake-resistant (see the Cob ShakeTest).
 It lasts forever with a good foundation and a good roof that protect it from standing water and overhead rain.
 It breathes and releases moisture continuously and creates a balance between outside and inside humidity and temperature so there is always a comfortable equilibrium for human beings living in cob houses.

 There is no comparable gift to spending time in a “cob” structure.
-It is a quiet refuge for your Soul, especially if kept free of electronics, and electricity and allows one to feel rejuvenated and cleansed by Mother Earth.
+It is a quiet refuge for your Soul, especially if kept free of electronics and electricity, and allows one to feel rejuvenated and cleansed by Mother Earth.
 I wish this opportunity for everyone: to be able to design and build their own simple or elaborate dwelling from nature’s finest, most durable materials, and make it a unique reflection of their Soul, to cherish and enjoy every day.
+Trust me I am living in my recently-built 2-story cob house in the Azores and feel blessed every day for the comfort and joy it brings me!

 MAY THIS YEAR BE YOUR YEAR TO LEARN HOW TO BUILD YOUR DREAM COB HOME!!!